isaumya/wp-server-stats/readme.txt

 **Very Important Note**

 This plugin has been developed and tested for Linux based server only so there is a very high chance that it might NOT work for Windows based servers.
-So I highly recommend this plugin to be used by those users who uses a Linux based server.
+So, I highly recommend this plugin to be used by those users who uses a Linux based server.
-I currently has no plan to add Windows Server support as a very tiny amount of people still use Windows Server in this Linux age.
+I currently have no plan to add Windows Server support as a very tiny amount of people still use Windows Server in this Linux age.
 I may add Windows support in future.

 **ERROR Code List**

 **EXEC096T** - PHP `shell_exec()` function has not been enabled in your account, which this plugin highly needs to run properly.
 So contact your server host and ask them to enable PHP `shell_exec()` function for your account.

 **IP096T** - Your server is not returning the IP properly.
 There is definately some issue with your server configuration.
-Please contact your host and tell then that PHP `gethostbyname( gethostname() )` is unable to get the server IP, ask them to look into thier server configuration and to fix the configuration issue.
-If you have a self hosted VPS or dedicated server, the reason is still the same.
-If you are unable to find the configuartion issue inside your server, I highly suggest you to hire a knowledgable server admin to look into your server.
+Please contact your host and tell them that PHP `gethostbyname( gethostname() )` is unable to get the server IP, ask them to look into their server configuration and to fix the configuration issue.
+If you have a self-hosted VPS or dedicated server, the reason is still the same.
+If you are unable to find the configuration issue inside your server, I highly suggest you to hire a knowledgeable server admin to look into your server.
 In most cases you should never get this error message.

 **Languages**